 - (1) There is hereby established the Choctaw Gaming Commission (Commission), which shall regulate all activities under this Title XV (Title).
 The Commission shall consist of three members composed of a Chairman and two Associate Commissioners.
 Commissioners may or may not be members of the Tribe.
 The Chairman and Associate Commissioners shall be appointed by the Tribal Chief and confirmed by the Tribal Council.
 Within sixty (60) days of passage of this Restated Title XV, the Tribal Chief shall appoint the initial Chairman to a four (4) year term ending in December of 1996, and the remaining members to an initial three-year term ending in December of 1995.
 Thereafter, the Tribal Chief shall appoint the Chairman and the Associate Commissioners to terms of four years, subject to approval by the Tribal Council. - (2) The Tribal Chief shall conduct or cause to be conducted an inquiry into each appointee's financial stability, integrity and good reputation prior to appointing a member to the Commission.
-No individual who has been convicted of a felony or gaming offense or who has a conflict of interest prohibited by tribal law shall be eligible for appointment to or service on the Commission. - (3) The Chairman shall serve as the Executive Director of the Commission.
-The Chairman may assign each Associate Commissioner an area of responsibility for Commission day-to-day operations..

-(4) The Commission, within funding or budgets approved by the Tribal Council, shall have the following powers and duties:

-(a) To hire, supervise, train, discipline and dismiss, and to pay such employees, whether full or part-time, temporary or permanent, as the Commission shall determine are needed for the fulfillment of its purposes.

-(b) To contract for outside professional and other services as deemed necessary by the Commission to discharge its duties provided, that the Commission shall not use or retain attorneys who are not on the Tribal Council's "list of attorneys authorized to perform legal services for the Tribe," as that list may be amended from time to time; purchase or lease office furniture, supplies, equipment and space as needed to fulfill its purposes; establish and maintain such systems and programs as it deems necessary for the proper administration of and accounting for its activities; and to carry out necessary and appropriate functions in furtherance of the Commission's responsibilities.
-With the approval of the Commission, the signature of the Commission Chairman shall constitute valid authorization of the Commission to enter into contracts. (c) To monitor, oversee and regulate the operation and conduct of all gaming and games of chance within tribal lands, and to do such things as it deems necessary to ensure that such gaming is conducted in full compliance with this Title, the Tribal-State Compact, the IGRA, and Commission regulations.
+No individual who has been convicted of a felony or gaming offense or who has a conflict of interest prohibited by trial law shall be eligible for appointment to or service on the Commission. - (3) The Chairman shall serve as the Executive Director of the Commission.
+The Chairman may assign each Associate Commissioner an area of responsibility for Commission day-to-day operations. - (4) The Commission, within funding or budgets approved by the Tribal Counsel, shall have the following powers and duties: - (a) To hire, supervise, train, discipline and dismiss, and to pay such employees, whether full or part-time, temporary or permanent, as the Commission shall determine are needed for the fulfillment of its purposes. - (b) To contract for outside professional and other services as deemed necessary by the Commission to discharge its duties provided, that the Commission shall not use or retain attorneys who are not on the Tribal Council's "list of attorneys authorized to perform legal services for the Tribe," as that list may be amended from time to time; purchase or lease office furniture, supplies, equipment and space as needed to fulfill its purposes; establish and maintain such systems and programs as it deems necessary for the proper administration of and accounting for its activities; and to carry out necessary and appropriate functions in furtherance of the Commission's responsibilities.
+With the approval of the Commission, the signature of the Commission Chairman shall constitute valid authorization of the Commission to enter into contracts.